DmitrySemikin/das-dir-diff-j/README.md

   * Create sub-command, which would use it.
   * Create unit tests for algorithms, which checks hashes.
   * Create command "check integrity", which would compare given directory with given file of md5 sums.
+  * Enable possibility to compare multiple pairs of directories (batch mode)
+  * Learn to work with subdirectories and for the hash-list-files stored in the subdirectories.
   * Create multi-compare comand, where one directory is considered to be master and other multiple directories are compared to it and the results are reported.
 * Single dir analysis:
   * Add some profiling code.
 Measure, what takes time - listing of the files, or comparison etc. Experiment with it.